 EDI Isn’t Outdated.
 It’s Proven

 EDI is still the backbone of B2B communication in industries where accuracy, speed, and security are non-negotiable.
 APIs are valuable, but they don’t replace EDI, and they introduce complexity in environments where standardization matters.
+So, if you are consumed with developing and maintaining APIs because it’s what EDI providers that do not have a publicly interconnected VAN are telling you is the “smartest and most modern” thing to do, understand you are going back in time and you are not leveraging the power of Promethean’s EDI and VAN platform.

 Promethean Software Services simplifies EDI through custom integrations, VAN management, and expert support, so you can focus on growth, not infrastructure headaches.